January 28, 2019 | By Mason Roberts

 If you are a small business owner struggling with daily/monthly payments, refinancing your business funding may be a smart financial decision.

 Being a small business owner is one of the most appropriate times when refinancing, so be aware of the financial changes happening to ensure you are saving as much as possible.

 When refinancing, you must consider all aspects of the process.
 There are several steps to be taken in order to receive an amazing amount of savings.

 1. Calculate Everything

-An option to think about when choosing a small business loan that may be a good candidate for refinancing is a business called Smartbiz.
+An option to think about when choosing a small business funding option that may be a good candidate for refinancing is a business called Smartbiz.

 In doing this, Smartbiz is ensuring their customers that they will be offered the most competitive rates on the market at that time.
 This is what SBA is best known for.
 They promise the best rates every time.

 When choosing Smartbiz, you will always be offered low rates, and along with long repayment periods.
-Also, the business loan that you will receive can be anywhere from $30,000 to $350,000.
-The only downfall that comes along with this lender is that you need a fairly exceptional credit score and a dependable business.
+Also, the business funding that you will receive can be anywhere from $30,000 to $350,000.
+The only downfall that comes along with this option is that you need a fairly exceptional credit score and a dependable business.

 If you can guarantee you meet all the requirements, you should be ready to go.
-Refinancing from this small business loan lender should be no problem, as it is already a pretty reasonable loan option from the start.
+Refinancing from this small business funding option should be no problem, as it is already a pretty reasonable funding option from the start.